LucaJiang/PyTorch_ImageClassifiction_Techniques/doc/GAViT.md

 ## Conv2d Embedding

 In order to use the graph attention, we should convert patches into feature vectors of nodes in the graph.
-In this project, we use covlution to convert instead of flatten.
+In this project, we use convolution to convert instead of flatten.
 The implementation is simple.
 Just like this.

 ```python
 nn.Conv2d(chans,feats,kernel_size=patch_size,stride=patch_size)
 ```

-Set the `kernel_size` and `stride_size` equal to `patch_size`.
+Just set the `kernel_size` and `stride_size` equal to `patch_size` to get feature vector of each patch.

 -----------------